ErfanRasti/arch-setup/README.md

 GDK_DEBUG=gl-no-fractional
 ```

-Make sure to delete them when using `X11`.
+Make sure to delete them when using `x11` because it conflicts with some subsystems and can lead to some miss behaviors in opening some applications like `nautilus.` You can also set `GSK_RENDERER=xlib` for `x11`, but it's not necessary because if you don't define `GSK_RENDERER`, it will automatically select `xlib` in the `x11` windowing system.

-_UPDATE:_ The recent updates of `GNOME` fixed it for me and I don't have any problem with it; so you can remove it anytime you want:
+_UPDATE:_ The recent updates of `GNOME` fixed it, but there is also a high power usage due to `Nvidia` GPU usage of `ngl`; you can remove it anytime you want, but I prefer to keep it:

 ```bash
 rm -rf ~/.config/environment.d